baezortega/TCG2019/README.md

 Rscript scripts/2_ImportVariants.R
 ```

-This script produces an output RData file (`data/processed/VariantTables.RData`) containing the data tables for SNVs, indels and DNVs, together with indices to distinguish somatic ('tumour-only') and germline variants.
+This script produces an output RData file (`data/processed/VariantTables.RData`) containing the data tables for SNVs, indels and DNVs, together with indices to distinguish somatic ("tumour-only") and germline ("host") variants.

 ---